AitorSimona/CENTRAL-3D/README.md

 Mouse and Keyboard controls are enabled both on UI and Scene, working on focused window only.

+- Mouse picking

+Self-explainable, click on an object to select it, notice how inspector info changes, but if the object is hidden in the hierarchy you won't notice it there, open parent to see how it is selected.

 - Scene Camera:

 - Right Mouse button enables Look Around